kubeflow/spark-operator/docs/user-guide.md

 A scheduled `ScheduledSparkApplication` can be temporarily suspended (no future scheduled runs of the application will be triggered) by setting `.spec.suspend` to `true`.
 The schedule can be resumed by removing `.spec.suspend` or setting it to `false`.
 A `ScheduledSparkApplication` can have names of `SparkApplication` objects for the past runs of the application tracked in the `Status` section as discussed below.
-The number of past runs to keep track of is controlled by the field `.spec.runHistoryLimit`.
-The example above allows 3 past runs to be tracked.
+The numbers of past successful runs and past failed runs to keep track of are controlled by field `.spec.successfulRunHistoryLimit` and field `.spec.failedRunHistoryLimit`, respectively.
+The example above allows 1 past successful run and 3 past failed runs to be tracked.

 The `Status` section of a `ScheduledSparkApplication` object shows the time of the last run and the proposed time of the next run of the application, through `.status.lastRun` and `.status.nextRun`, respectively.
-The names of `SparkApplication` objects for the past runs of the application are stored in `.status.pastRunNames`.
+The names of the `SparkApplication` object for the most recent run (which may  or may not be running) of the application are stored in `.status.lastRunName`.
+The names of `SparkApplication` objects of the past successful runs of the application are stored in `.status.pastSuccessfulRunNames`.
+Similarly, the names of `SparkApplication` objects of the past failed runs of the application are stored in `.status.pastFailedRunNames`.

 Note that certain restart policies (specified in `.spec.template.restartPolicy`) may not work well with the specified schedule and concurrency policy of a `ScheduledSparkApplication`.
 For example, a restart policy of `Always` should never